-The political governance of AbaQulusi Municipality is undertaken by Executive Committee led by the former mayor Cllr.
-MJ Sibiya who is no longer with the municipality however he served during the whole financial year of this report 2018/19.
+The political governance of AbaQulusi Municipality is undertaken by Executive Committee led by the Deputy Mayor, acting as Mayor Cllr.
+MC Maphisa.
 The Mayor is at the centre of the system of governance, since executive powers are vested in him to manage the day-to-day affairs.
-He has an overarching strategic and political responsibility The Executive Committee comprises of 8 members of Council.
+He has an overarching strategic and political responsibility to ensure smooth functioning of political and administrative governance of the municipality.
+In fulfilling this function, he is assisted by the Executive Committee comprising of 8 members of Council.
 The EXCO political structure is made up of the following: 3 IFP: Members, 1 DA Member, and 4 ANC: Members.
-The composition of EXCO Councillors and their political affiliation is as follows:
+EXCO Councillors and their political affiliation are indicated as follows: